 Several individuals from the Los Angeles area were reportedly taken into custody within an hour by ICE agents.

-David Marin, the field Director of ICE, has shared that nearly 75 percent of the 160 individuals who have been detained had a criminal record.
-The remainder were either living in the U.S. legally or had some transgressions.
+David Marin, the field director of ICE, shared that nearly 75 percent of the 160 individuals who have been detained had a criminal record.
+The remainder were either living in the United States legally or had some transgressions.

 The authorities also shared that nearly 37 of immigrants detained in Los Angeles have been extradited to Mexico.

 Reportedly, a video circulating on social media shows how ICE agents detained people in the parking lot of the Austin Shopping mall.
 Roadway checkpoints in North Carolina and Austin were reportedly targeted by the ICE agents and they conducted random checks for IDs.
 However, the officials have denied any such checks.